coveo/source.coveo.com/_posts/2017-03-10-applying-site-search-best-practices-using-sitecore-part4 .md

 CoveoForSitecore.componentsOptions.analyticsCustomMetadata["cartItems"] = cartItems;
 ```

 The code above will add additional metadata to all the events happening on the page, but you might want to create your own events.
-The Coveo JavaScript Framework offers several [functions to send Search, Click or Custom events](https://developers.coveo.com/x/KoGfAQ).
+The Coveo JavaScript Framework offers several [functions to send Search, Click, or Custom events](https://developers.coveo.com/x/KoGfAQ).
 For example, you might have an "Add to Cart" button directly in the Search Result page or on a listing page; here is an example on how to do so:

 ```js